Wisdom Teeth

 Most problems with wisdom teeth affect people between the ages of 15 and 25.
 People older than 30 usually don’t have problems that require their wisdom teeth to be removed.

-Diagnosing Problems with Wisdom Teeth
+Diagnosing Problems With Wisdom Teeth

 Your dentist will check for signs of a wisdom tooth coming through your gum or crowding other teeth.
 You will have X-rays to find out if your wisdom teeth are causing problems now or are likely to cause problems in the future.

-Treatment for Wisdom Teeth Problems
+Treatment For Wisdom Teeth Problems

 Wisdom teeth that cause problems should be removed, or extracted.
 This can be done by a dentist or an oral surgeon.